Last Updated on by Michael Brockbank

 The General Info tab is the nuts and bolts of your account.
 It’s essentially a smaller version of a resume which is useful to highlight your background.
 How do you make the most out of this area?
 Here are a few examples:

 Always make sure this is set to “Show my profile to clients.”
 This one is pretty obvious as your profile will not be available in a search if it’s hidden.

 Like other resumes you create, this is where you want to highlight your previous experience.
 However, you cannot add contact information in this section.
 This would violate your agreement with Textbroker.

 Nicknames are how clients view you.
 If you want to attract a higher quality of client, make sure you use something that is professional.
 Something like “SirWritesAlot69” does not fall into that category.

 - Price in Cents

-You can set the price you charge direct clients per word.
+You can set the price you charge direct clients per word in your Textbroker profile.
 You want to be competitive, but you don’t want to charge too little.
-I try to gauge what I charge according to the teams I belong to and my abilities.
 Figure out a fair price for your time and for the client.
 Perhaps charge a few decimal points higher than the level you are in the system.
 For instance, a level 3 writer would increase this amount to 1.3 cents per word.

 - Order capacity per week

 This is how many orders you would be able to complete inside of seven days.
 Be realistic with this number.
 However, you also want to realize that the size of the order makes a big difference.
 For instance, it takes less time to write 300 words as opposed to 3000.
 Adjust this periodically by recording a personal average.